ekmett/cadenza/docs/bytecode.md

 Truffle Bytecode DSL operations.
 It generates a real bytecode interpreter rather than wrapping an AST in a single operation.
 Common arithmetic and comparisons have dedicated instructions; other builtins and all function applications use the existing guest dispatch machinery.
-Tail calls reuse the existing trampoline, so recursive bytecode functions have bounded Java stack usage.
+Tail calls reuse the existing trampoline, so tail-recursive bytecode calls have bounded Java stack usage.
+Non-tail recursion still consumes Java stack frames.

 `BytecodeRoot.java` enables uncached interpretation and primitive boxing elimination for `int` and `boolean`.
 The generated interpreter provides quickening, typed stack/local storage, and lazy source